-Wavelet transformations were computed for the fluorescence time series of each unique combination of measurement temperature, steady-state light level, and strain.
+Wavelet transformations were computed for the fluorescence time series of each unique combination of measurement temperature, flash spacing (equivalent to steady-state light level), and strain.
 Assessing the wavelet power of a 4-step periodicity across conditions, key trends emerge.
-As exemplified by the polar alga C. priscuii (Figure 2A), the average wavelet power declines with increasing temperature and decreasing light.
-While this trend remains in the temperate taxa (Figure 2B), the wavelet power is consistently lower, suggesting weaker 4-step periodicity in temperate taxa.
+As exemplified by the polar alga C. priscuii (Figure 2A), the average wavelet power declines with increasing measurement temperature and decreasing measurement light.
+While this trend remains in the temperate taxa (Figure 2B), the wavelet power is consistently lower, suggesting weaker 4-step periodicity in temperate taxa, and a sharper decrease in periodicity with increasing measurement temperature and with decreasing measurement temperature.